Yakumwamba/Yakumwamba/README.md

 - Svelte,
 - Redux, and webpack.

- I am always looking 👁️👁️ for new ways to improve the user experience, and I focus on well-tested and maintainable code.
+ I am always looking 👁️👁️ for new ways to improve the UX, and I focus on well-tested and maintainable code.
- In my free time, I love experimenting with new technologies and learning about different cultures.
+ In my free time, I love experimenting with new technologies and learning about different cultures and if you would like to have a chat on anything else you can reach me out on [Twitter](https://twitter.com/brianlemba).

 ### Projects - [DevPost](https://devpost.com/Yakumwamba) Porfolio